 MuseScore allows the user to automatically re-order a series of rehearsal marks if they have got out of sequence for any reason.
 Use the following method:

 MuseScore automatically detects the sequence based on the first rehearsal mark in the selection—all rehearsal marks in the selection are then altered accordingly.
 The following sequences are possible:

 Rehearsal marks are a variety of system text, appearing both on the score and on every part.
-By default, they are in a large bold font, and enclosed in frames with rounded corners.
+By default, they are in a large bold font, and enclosed in frames.
 All aspects of their appearance can be changed globally via the rehearsal mark Text style.